dxmi13/api-test/README.md

 1. **Postman:**
    - **Role:** Versatile API testing tool for request building, automated workflows, and collaboration.

-2. **NewRelic:**
-   - **Role:** Application performance monitoring for insights into system performance and optimization.

 ## API Selection

-### Why This API

-We chose the Api Test API for:

-- **Extensive Functionality:** Comprehensive features aligned with testing requirements.
-- **Simplified Design:** Straightforward and efficient for testing.
-- **Community Assistance:** Active community for quick issue resolution.

-Selecting Api Test supports our goal of enhancing functionality and ensuring an efficient testing experience.
+GoalsApi and Imgur Api

 ## Conclusion

-This README provides an overview of the testing strategy, tools, and the rationale behind choosing the Api Test API.
-Happy testing!
+This README provides an overview of our testing APIs process and our requests.